spollard/josh-works.github.io/_drafts/2017_review.md

 # 2018

-Step three of this review is "look forward into the coming year".
+Step three of an annual review is "look forward into the coming year".

 I don't do goals, but I do aim to cultivate good habits.
 If I'm not satisfied with my outcomes, I'll examine my habits.